How to Prevent Malnutrition in Older Adults

 When should you start to be concerned?

-Many older adults live alone and children or a friend may notice signs that something may not be right.
+Many older adults live alone, and children or a friend may notice signs that something may not be right.
 If you’re not able to visit in person, just talking with your loved one may help you realize something could be wrong.

 Malnutrition can become serious quickly.
 Contact a doctor immediately if you notice any of the following:

-• Sudden loss or decrease in appetite.
+• Sudden loss of appetite

-• Eating less than 75% of a meal for more than a week.
+• Eating less than 75% of a meal for more than a week

-• Episodes of nausea, vomiting, or diarrhea for more than three days.
+• Episodes of nausea, vomiting, or diarrhea for more than three days

-• Unexplained weight loss of more than 10 pounds.
+• Unexplained weight loss of more than 10 pounds

-• A decrease in activity level.
+• A decrease in activity level

 Screening for malnutrition

-The Malnutrition Screening Tool asks two simple questions to identify if your loved one is at nutritional risk for malnutrition.
+The Malnutrition Screening Tool asks two simple questions to identify if your loved one is at risk for malnutrition.

 Have you recently lost weight without really trying?